Taaitaaiger/jlrs/examples/async_tasks/README.md

 `JULIA_NUM_THREADS=3 cargo run`

-Because this example uses jlrs, the `JULIA_DIR` environment variable (and in the case of Windows, `CYGWIN_DIR`) must be set, and the library must be available on the library search path.
+Because this example uses jlrs, the `JULIA_DIR` environment variable must be set, and the library must be available on the library search path.